victimofleisure/MidiToLily/README.md

 # Tips

 Both type 0 and 1 MIDI files are supported.
-For type 1 MIDI files, the first track is reserved for the tempo map.
+For type 1, the first track is reserved for the tempo map.
+For type 0, all notes must be on the same MIDI channel.
+If you have multiple parts, use a type 1 file instead.

 Track indices are zero-based, but since the tempo map is track zero, the first track with *note events* is track one.
 The valid range of a track index in a command line parameter is from one to the number of tracks in the MIDI file.